-For Senior Management officers of the Bank, the retirement date shall be one day after the 60th birthday, and completion of at least ten years of credited service for the purpose of qualification for retirement benefit.
+In addition, the Bank provides financial security to employees even after their retirement through its retirement benefit plan.
+The employee's retirement date shall be one day after the 60th birthday, and completion of at least ten years of credited service for the purpose of qualification for retirement benefit.